-The Information We Collect and the Onfido Identity Lifecycle**

-Old page

 The Information We Collect and the Onfido Identity Lifecycle

 To provide our Identity Services, we need to collect certain information about our clients’ users.
-The exact information needed depends on the check that’s being carried out on behalf of our client.
+The exact information needed depends on the check that’s being carried out or the service being provided on behalf of our client.
 For example, when verifying the identity of a user, we’ll ask for an image of their identity document as well as a picture or video of their face.
 We’ll then seek to verify whether the identity document is likely to be genuine and whether the person in the photo or video is likely the same person pictured in the identity document.
 We will also look to identify signs of fraud (for example, someone wearing a mask to impersonate another person or to conceal their own real identity).
 If the user is successful on both the document and facial verification checks, Onfido’s client will likely consider the user to have proven their identity.